nitesh-sacumen/SymantecWeb/vip-auth-tree/README.md

 ## Installation

-The VIP OpenAM tree nodes will be packaged as a jar file using the maven build tool and will be deployed in to the ForgeRock Access Management (AM)6 applicationâ€™s WEB-INF/lib folder which is running on tomcat server.
+The VIP OpenAM tree nodes will be packaged as a jar file using the maven build tool and will be deployed in to the ForgeRock Access Management (AM)6 application WEB-INF/lib folder which is running on tomcat server.

 ## Steps